Kampala, Uganda: Kampala for All – Safety Nets for Recovery

 By delivering cash assistance to 400 refugees, migrants, and low-income frontline workers, the project strengthened social safety nets for individuals who lost access to their livelihoods during Covid-19 lockdowns.

-The project also helped provide much needed financial relief for families and youth.
+The project also helped provide much-needed financial relief for families and youth.
 By covering the cost of school fees, meals, and materials for 50 refugee youth, KCCA and MRF not only helped marginalized students stay in school but also gave families the opportunity to save and budget for the upcoming school year.

-The impact of Kampala’s project goes far beyond its support services for clients.
+The impact of Kampala’s project went far beyond its support services for clients.
 In working with the MRF, the project created an all-too-rare partnership between a city government and refugee-led organization.
 This partnership elevated migrant voices and leadership, demonstrating the city’s commitment to an inclusive pandemic response.